scanny/python-pptx/docs/api/chart.rst

 A chart typically has two axes, a category axis and a value axis.
 In general, one of these is horizontal and the other is vertical, where which is which depends on the chart type.
+For example, the category axis is horizontal on a column chart, but vertical on a bar chart.

+A chart where the independent variable is in a continuous (numeric) range, such as an XY/scatter chart, does not have a category axis.
+Rather it has two value axes.

+A category is perhaps most commonly a string label, such as ``'East'`` or ``'Revenue'``; however a category can also be a number or a date (although all categories in a chart must be the same type).

+When a chart's categories are dates, the category axis is generally, but not necessarily a |DateAxis| object.

-Perhaps the most prominent exception is a pie chart, which has neither a category or value axis.
+A Chart may have zero to four axes.
+A pie chart, for example, has neither a category nor a value axis.

 .. autoclass:: pptx.chart.axis._BaseAxis()
    :members:
    :member-order: bysource

-   :undoc-members:
+.. autoclass:: pptx.chart.axis.CategoryAxis()
+   :members:
+   :member-order: bysource

+.. autoclass:: pptx.chart.axis.DateAxis()
+   :members:
+   :member-order: bysource

 Value Axes